Plus1XP/MotoiCal/README.md

 # Moto-iCal

-Scrapes motorsport event dates and creates an ics file (Now with a shiny new GUI)
+Scrapes motorsport event dates and creates an ics file (Now with a shinier newer GUI)

 **Current events include**